 Pin for Later? 🌹

-🌹 Roses are tricky to paint, but they are universally viewed as symbols of beauty; even the dried petals get a second life!
+🌹 Roses are universally viewed as symbols of beauty; even the dried petals get a second life!

-- Some crafting glue (Aleene’s Tacky Glue is a good one for this)
+Some crafting glue (Aleene’s Tacky Glue is good for this)

 First task is to create the inner piece of the flower (it’s commonly known as a “stamen”) I’m no florist, but if you look at flowers close up in real life, you know they have that dark center that the petals radiate from.

-I’ve taken a piece of the red crepe paper, and have colored it a little bit darker color.
-Take a piece of your crepe paper, and cut it into a rectangle shape like this, about 5′ in length….and gently stretch it…crepe paper is flexible, and made to be stretched a little.
+Take a piece of your crepe paper, and cut it into a rectangle shape like this, about 5″ in length….and gently stretch it…crepe paper is flexible, and made to be stretched a little.